-While CBD suppresses the activity of the CB1 and CB2 receptors, THC is considered to be one of the most potent cannabinoid receptor agonists, meaning that it increases the activity of the CB1 and CB2 receptors more than practically any other substance.
-Based on simple brain chemistry, therefore, it would be natural to assume that THC might increase hunger, reduce metabolism, and lead to weight gain.
+While CBD suppresses the activity of the CB1 and CB2 receptors, THC increases the activity of the CB1 and CB2 receptors more than practically any other substance.
+It would be natural to assume, therefore, that THC might increase hunger, reduce metabolism, and lead to weight gain.

-As we mentioned at the beginning of this guide, however, research indicates that THC users are less likely to become obese than people who do not use cannabis.
-These data are the result of a simple survey of 50,000 individuals, so they do not provide any information on the potential mechanisms underlying this observed trend.
-At the same time, however, the available evidence indicates that neither CBD nor THC makes you hungry enough to become obese.
+As we mentioned at the beginning of this guide, though, research indicates THC users are less likely to become obese than people who do not use cannabis.
+This information is based on a simple survey of 50,000 individuals, so it doesn’t speak to the possible reasons behind this observed trend.
+Regardless, the available evidence indicates neither CBD or THC usually make you hungry enough to become obese.

 Tips for using CBD to maintain a healthy appetite

-Whether or not CBD significantly impacts your appetite, there are plenty of simple choices you can make that will help you gain and maintain a healthy appetite.
-Manifesting a balanced relationship between the rate at which you consume food and the rate that your body uses energy is the key to maintaining a healthy weight and avoiding common chronic conditions, so try these three tips if you’re keen on optimizing your appetite:
+Whether or not CBD significantly impacts your appetite, there’s plenty you can do to gain and maintain a healthy interest in food.
+Manifesting a balanced relationship between the rate at which you consume food and the rate that your body uses energy is the key to maintaining a healthy weight and avoiding common chronic conditions.
+Try these three tips if you’re keen on optimizing your appetite:

 If you feel like you’re eating too much, sticking to a regular exercise regimen will help you burn calories and lose weight.
 If you aren’t eating enough to maintain your metabolism and keep your body at a healthy weight, exercise can also help since moving your body releases endorphins that stimulate appetite.